The News Media Whispers the Truth about Crime

 and keys to a car, but when two women inside saw his face, he had no choice but

 to shoot them....

 Many news articles and broadcasts covered this story but this is one of the few that briefly mentioned that the door was unlocked.
 Just eight months earlier in nearby Cheshire CT, two monsters entered the Petit home through an unlocked door.

 Now two women were attacked through yet another unlocked door!
 And once again the media glosses over the unlocked door.
-Once again they didn’t emphasize that a nightmare never would’ve happened if the door had been locked.
+Once again they did not emphasize that a nightmare never would have happened if the door had been locked.
 The media blew yet another chance to help prevent future crimes.